Surajv311/Simple-Website-1/README.md

 # Name of project : webDEV1
-This is my project on web developemnt.
+This is my project on web developemnt.<br>
-I have add html and css to my website
+I have add html and css to my website.<br>
-I have used bootstrap 4 to improve the website design further.Any improvements are welcomed.
+I have used bootstrap 4 to improve the website design .<br>
+Any improvements are welcomed.